skick1234/DisTube/README.md

     client = new Discord.Client(),
     config = {
         prefix: ".",
-        token: process.env.TOKEN || "Your Discord Bot Token" };
+        token: process.env.TOKEN || "Your Discord Token"
+    };

-// Create a new DisTube and make it access easily client.DisTube = new DisTube(client, { searchSongs: true });
+// Create a new DisTube
+const distube = new DisTube(client, { searchSongs: true, emitNewSongOnly: true });

 client.on('ready', () => {
     console.log(`Logged in as ${client.user.tag}!`);